Frequently Asked Questions

 How do I get my laptop?

 After you pay your deposit, your laptop will be shipped to you prior to your Mod 0 start date.
 This is yours to keep.
 Please confirm your physical address to ensure you receive your laptop.
-Please contact Ramiro at ramiro@turing.edu if you have any questions about laptops!
+Please contact Admissions at admissions@turing.edu if you have any questions about laptops!

 Do I need to purchase a laptop?